First Home Savings Account (FHSA)

 Who can be considered a first-time home buyer?
 What’s considered a first home?

-You are considered a first-time home buyer if you did not live in a “qualifying home” owned by you, or your spouse or common-law partner, at any time in the calendar year before your FHSA account is opened or the previous four years.
+You are considered a first-time home buyer if you did not live in a “qualifying home” owned by you, or your spouse or common-law partner, at any time in the calendar year your FHSA account is opened or the previous four years.

 A "qualifying home" is defined as a housing unit located in Canada.
 This includes shares to own a unit of co-op housing.